Master of Architecture

-Bachelor of Arts, Urban Design
+Bachelor of Arts in Urban Design &

-& Architecture Studies
+Architecture Studies

 Minors in Art History & Studio Art